Georgije Nikolajević: As priest and author

 He also published his works in the Grlica calendar, the Chronicle of Matica Srpska, and other magazines.
 Due to his contribution in the field of literature, on 11 July 1842, he was elected a corresponding member of the Serbian Learned Society in Belgrade.
 On April 28, 1846, the Dalmatian bishop Jerotej (Mutibarić) made him archpriest.
 On 7 July 1850, the Austro-Hungarian Emperor Franz Joseph I awarded him the Golden Cross of Merit.
 Tsar Nicholas I of Russia gave him a diamond ring worth 500 rubles for editing the Srbsko-dalmatinski magazin, the Serbian Dalmatian magazine.
-At about the time same time (1850) Nikolajević was corresponding with Petar II Petrović-Njegoš a year before the great Serbian poet died.
-On New Year's Eve in 1853 a ring was presented to him by the Russian consul Jeremija Gagić of Dubrovnik.
+At about the same time (1850), Nikolajević was corresponding with Petar II Petrović-Njegoš, a year before the great Serbian poet died.
+On New Year's Eve in 1853, a ring was presented to him by the Russian consul Jeremija Gagić of Dubrovnik.

 Georgije Nikolajević had a large number of friends among the celebrities of his day.
 Among his friends, Vuk Karadžić, Pavle Tvrtković, Božidar Petranović, Serafim Perović, the writer Archimandrite Nićifor Dučić, the metropolitans: Stefan Stratimirović, Josif Rajačić, Petar II Petrović Njegoš, bishops Pantelejmon Živković, Jerotej Mutibarić stand out.
 He also knew many Serbian and Russian writers.

 In 1852 he went to Belgrade and met with Serbia's prime minister Ilija Garašanin and had an audience with Prince Aleksandar Karađorđević at his invitation.
 Nikolajević was offered to tutor Prince Petar Karađorđević but after he delayed the decision, the prince took another tutor.

 After 28 years of priestly service in Dubrovnik, Father Georgije Nikolajević was transferred to Zadar in 1858, where he was appointed professor at the seminary there.
 As early as 29 April 1860, he was appointed a consistory archpriest, but he continued to serve as a professor at the theological institute.
 The following year, Nikolajević and several priests in Zadar established a fund for priestly widows and orphans.
 He invested in that fund even after leaving Zadar.